21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Available on all platforms including mobileRAW processing and color science trail Lightroom/Capture One

-Perpetual license option at $99Some AI features require internet; offline mode limited
+Perpetual license option around $99Some AI features require internet; offline mode limited

 Beginner-friendly guided edits and tutorialsOutput resolution caps on some AI features

-Privacy/Licensing Notes: Some AI features process via CyberLink’s cloud; standard editing works locally.
+Privacy/Licensing Notes: Some AI features process via CyberLink’s cloud, while standard editing works locally.
 CyberLink’s privacy policy covers cloud-processed images.
 Full commercial use on paid plans.

-Consultant Tip: PhotoDirector is the best gateway drug for Photoshop — if you outgrow it, the conceptual skills transfer directly.
+Consultant Tip: PhotoDirector is a strong entry point before Photoshop, and if you outgrow it, the conceptual skills transfer directly.
 At $4.58/mo, it’s worth trying before committing to Adobe’s ecosystem.

 Rubric CategoryScore